 Questions and answers on digital work spaces can be found in the ServicePortal.

 The Office of Occupational Safety, Environmental and Health Protection is continuously developing the general hygiene concept further.
 All TU members can view the current version in the service portal.
 It describes basic rules as well as special rules for different scenarios such as work in the office, work in workshops, oral examinations, examinations, review of examination documents, teaching in attendance, meetings/conferences, research in the laboratory and laboratory internships.
 The guideline for the employment of persons at risk (Annex 1) was updated on August 25.

 The most important rule is to keep your distance.
 This means, among other things, that work should take place in individual offices wherever possible.
 Where this is not possible and the rooms are large enough (10 square metres per person), several people can work in one room, observing the rules on distance.
 It is mandatory to wear a medical mask in all buildings and rooms.
 This may only be removed at permanently assigned workplaces without public traffic, provided the hygiene rules of TU Dortmund University are observed.
-Attendance lists must be kept to enable contact tracing in case of infection.
 The hygiene concept also describes requirements for the use of lifts, tea kitchens or sanitary facilities as well as (new) cleaning of communally used equipment.
 Wherever possible, communication should be digital.